shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   You are asleep, unconscious, or dead.
 -   You spent 1 AP to dismiss it.

-A Formed spell does not require concentration to remain formed.
+A Formed spell does not require sustaining to remain formed.
 You can have multiple Formed spells in existence at once.

 ### Born to Forge